 Throughout the year, teachers will carry out ongoing creative assessment opportunities in order to gauge whether pupils have achieved the objectives outlined in the unit.
 Attainment is assessed against the Teach Computing requirements and the requirements of the National Curriculum.
 Assessment is ongoing and is completed at the end of each unit taught.
-Teachers use their judgement to decide whether a child has met, or not met the objectives and records this in a working document accessible by all staff.
+Teachers use their judgement, whole-class feedback books and end of unit tasks to decide whether a child has not met, met or exceeded the objectives and records this in a working document accessible by all staff.
+Staff will then use the assessment outcomes to inform future planning and address any misconceptions.